-To do the multiple mapping, simply go in Ignition to: Apps > Karbon > Work Templates.
+To do the multiple mapping, simply go into Ignition and follow: Apps > Karbon > Work Templates.
 On a single service line item, add your first work template to the desired service line item.
 Once done, click back into the service line's drop-down menu and select an additional work template.
 Add as many as you would like for the given service line item bundle.

 Choosing the default assignee for new work

-The Karbon and Ignition integration will automatically create work items from your chosen template when a client accepts a Ignition proposal.
+The Karbon and Ignition integration will automatically create work items from your chosen template when a client accepts an Ignition proposal.
 These new work items will always be assigned to a default assignee.

 You can specify this default assignee from the dropdown menu located in Settings > Connected apps > Ignition.

 A great way to manage new jobs, when you are not yet sure who the best team member is to assign the job to, would be to assign them to a 'Queue' user.
 This is particularly useful if you have new work items created through your integration with Ignition.
 You can do this in 4 easy steps:

 Create a new colleague called "1 - New Client Queue" or similar

 You can use a fake email address for that new colleague

 As long as the email invitation is never accepted, the new colleague will not be added to your account's number of users, and you will not be charged

 You can still assign any work item to that "1 - New Client Queue" user